CharlesZuo01/AWS-Networking-Test/README.md

 ![0](https://github.com/user-attachments/assets/879e5448-8dc8-416a-8b40-287f2f4f5e78)

+Create a user group that has full administrator access and assign it to the user

 ![0](https://github.com/user-attachments/assets/4d3c0f36-2d46-4099-9202-e5079a25da68)

 After creating this user, select command CLI as the use case.
 We need this for terraform to work